-Notably, like AC/DC Back in Black forty years ago, several of the best-selling hard rock albums in history also have been made under the most dire of circumstances amidst tremendous tragedy and loss:
+Notably, like AC/DC Back in Black released in July 1980, several of the best-selling hard rock albums in history also have been made under the most dire of circumstances amidst tremendous tragedy and loss:

 Deep Purple Machine Head – lost their recording studio to a massive fire the night before they were to begin.
 Result: one of the quintessential hard rock albums of all time.